 - Fire Ring and Rusted Key are grouped underneath the usual keys.

-- Blue Orb, Red Orb, Mana Pendant, Mythril and Star Sapphire are all placed around the Mirror.
-The Mana Pendant is a key item you temporarily obtain at one point in the game and the Mythril is the Bag of Silver you obtain while aiding Watts in his quest.
+- Blue Orb, Red Orb, Mana Pendant, Mythril, and Star Sapphire are all placed around the Mirror.
+The Mana Pendant is a key item you temporarily obtain at one point in the game, and the Mythril is the Bag of Silver you obtain while aiding Watts in his quest.
 Those two items are not accessible in the menu.

 - The second Moon Crystal is grouped with the other crystals (Between and Crystal and Nectar).
-It is likely this item was to provide some form of temporary power up.
+It is likely this item was to provide some form of temporary powerup.

 The English garble is a result of the Japanese character set being replaced with the English one and the tile locations for each character were never updated.
 However, many appear to be changed, since a number of blank characters do not match when comparing font tile sets:

-- Flare Bazooka: Removed everything after the 'C'
+- Flare Bazooka: Removed everything after the C.

-- Rusted Key: Removed everything after the crystal icon
+- Rusted Key: Removed everything after the crystal icon.

-- Mana Pendant: Removed everything after the armor icon
+- Mana Pendant: Removed everything after the armor icon.

-- All Scenario Spares: Removed the 6th character
+- All Scenario Spares: Removed the 6th character.

-- Moogle Flute: Removed all characters after "k-"
+- Moogle Flute: Removed all characters after "k-".

-- Reserve: renamed to 'p'
+- Reserve: Renamed to "p".

-- All the blank ones were made blank on purpose
+- All the blank ones were made blank on purpose.

-- There are two items which cast the Ice spell; Blizzard and Frost.
+- There are two items which cast the Ice spell: Blizzard and Frost.
 The problem is that the Ice spell is coded so that the projectile will always either turn the enemy into a snowman, or do nothing to them; it never actually does damage, and the chance to turn into a snowman seems to be hard-coded per enemy as all-or-nothing (thus making these items identical in function).
 Perhaps at some point the Ice spell did actual damage before the snowman transformation?

 It was released two years later in Europe as Mystic Quest, due to none of the Final Fantasy games being available on the old continent at the time.
 Square would reuse the title for a later Final Fantasy spinoff (with a very similar logo to boot).
 When that game was released in Europe, it became Mystic Quest Legend.

 - Even though the tiles/font used for the HUD was left intact in the English version of the game, they decided to use the generic font that was built for the game instead.

 Due to Nintendo of America's policies on religious imagery, a couple tiles were altered for release outside Japan.

-The Star of David was replaced with an eight-sided star (Which, ironically, is also a religious symbol).
+The Star of David was replaced with an eight-sided star (which, ironically, is also a religious symbol).

 The coffins in Kett's basement had their crosses removed and replaced with a "V".

 The World of Mana series

 |Game Boy||Final Fantasy Adventure|

-|SNES||Secret of Mana • Seiken Densetsu 3|
+|SNES||Secret of Mana • Trials of Mana|

 |PlayStation||Legend of Mana|